jacpaysinger/attack-simulation/README.md

 - Simulate common attack vectors on RDP, SQL authentication, and SSH to observe real-world attack patterns.
 - Identify and review authentication failures in Windows Event Viewer and Linux log files to understand how Azure logs suspicious activity.
 - Observe how failed authentication attempts generate alerts and logs, aiding in proactive security monitoring and response.
-- Evaluate the effectiveness of security controls, such as monitoring, logging, and access restrictions, to enhance Azure AD and VM security.
+- Evaluate the effectiveness of security controls, such as monitoring, logging, and access restrictions, to enhance Microsoft Entra ID and VM security.

 ## Prerequisites
 - An Azure account with a deployed VMs (Windows and Linux) with open Network Security Groups